-The marathon is increasingly becoming a bucket-list event, often included in lists such as '100 things to do in your lifetime'.
-There are also plenty of people who have taken up running as a way to cope with lockdown, or are aiming to come out of lockdown with improved fitness – maybe you’ve decided 2021 is the year you’re going to take on your first marathon – you wouldn’t the only one!
+The marathon is a popular bucket-list event, often included in lists such as '100 things to do in your lifetime'.
+If you’ve decided 2023 is the year you’re going to take on your first marathon – you won’t the only one!

-For part one we take a closer look at starting training for a marathon.
-You may have graduated from the ‘Couch to 5km’ scheme, or you may still be on the couch wanting to go from ‘zero to hero’ in 2021 – either way these tips will get you (and keep you) on track.
-We know there are plenty of ‘training plans’ available online, such as Runners World and many more, but given the variation in everybody’s starting point, following some more general rules and tips to build your own plan can be a great strategy.
+You may have graduated from the ‘Couch to 5km’ scheme, or you may still be on the couch wanting to go from ‘zero to hero’ in 2023 – either way these tips will get you (and keep you) on track.
+We know there are plenty of ‘training plans’ available online, such as Runners World and many more, but given the variation in everybody’s starting point, following some more general rules and tips to build your own routine can be really beneficial.